Eubotas of Cyrene

 Eubotas of Cyrene was a two-time Olympic champion from the city of Cyrene.

 As predicted by an oracle, Eubotas made history by winning the stadion (running race) at the 93rd Olympic Games in 408 BC.
 This victory marked the beginning of his legendary career in one of the most prestigious Games events.
-Forty-four years later, in 364 BC, at the 104th Games, he was awarded a second Olympic crown as owner of a carriage for the four-horse chariot race, the quadriga.
+Forty-four years later, in 364 BC, at the 104th Games, he was awarded a second Olympic crown as the owner of a chariot for the four-horse chariot race, the quadriga.

 Biography

 Victory at the Olympic Games in 408

 As Eubotas of Cyrene prepared for the stadion (about 192m) at the 93rd Olympic Games in 408, the oracle of Libya announced that he would win the event.
 In anticipation of this outcome, the athlete commissioned a statue to commemorate his victory.

 Eubotas' life took an unexpected turn in the months before the Games when he met a Corinthian hetairia named Laïs.
 She expressed a strong romantic interest in him and proposed marriage.
 Eubotas agreed to marry her but explained that he needed to focus on his Olympic preparations.
 He also declined her offer of services for the same reason.

-His victory in the stadion at the 93rd Olympic Games was not just a typical win.
-It was a unique triumph, made even more impressive by the oracle's prophecy.
+His victory in the stadion at the 93rd Olympic Games was a unique triumph, made more impressive by the oracle's prophecy.
 Thanks to the oracle, he was among the few athletes to receive the olive wreath of victory and dedicate his statue on the same day.

 However, following his victory at the stadion, Eubotas was obliged to honor his oath to Laïs.
 At this juncture, he commissioned a life-size portrait of the young woman.
 By transporting the portrait to Cyrene, he demonstrated that he had fulfilled his oath.
 In playing with the polysemy of the verb "to bring", which could mean "to marry" or "to draw", Eubotas was able to create a subtle but effective narrative device.
 Some years later, his lawful wife commissioned a statue of Eubotas in Cyrene, celebrating his ability to resist temptation.